home-assistant/home-assistant.io/source/_components/google_assistant.markdown

 - **client_id** (*Required*): A long random URL safe string (no spaces or special characters) that will be used for Implicit OAuth.
 - **access_token** (*Required*): Another different long random URL safe string.
 - **agent_user_id** (*Optional*): A string to identify the user, e.g., email address.
 If not provided, the component will generate one.
-- **api_key** (*Optional*): An API Key generated for the project from [Google Console](https://console.cloud.google.com/apis/api/homegraph.googleapis.com/overview) which allows you to update devices without unlinking and relinking an account (see setup below).
+- **api_key** (*Optional*): A Homegraph API Key generated for the project from [Google Console](https://console.cloud.google.com/apis/api/homegraph.googleapis.com/overview) which allows you to update devices without unlinking and relinking an account (see setup below).
 If not provided then the request_sync service is not exposed.
 - **exposed_domains** (*Optional*): An array of Home Assistant domains to expose to Google Assistant.
 Options include:
     - `switch`
     - `light`